 Where’s the best place to relax on an island?
 An overwater hammock, obvy!

 At multiple places in the water, there are hammock stands.
 You can lay claim to one of these hammocks and relax with your body half in and half out of the water.
 Or at the very least, take a fun photo with them.
 Heading to the left of the pier you’ll find fewer crowds and a number of water hammocks.
 To the right, there are usually more people and fewer hammocks.
 But both directions are just as beautiful.
 Wander a bit until you find your spot.

 Mexico has amazing budget eats and street food!
 At night, the main square in town comes alive with street vendors.
 You can find crepes, tacos, and other delicious treats along this square.
 It’s all fairly inexpensive, so no worries about this.
 You could also check out some spots for excellent tacos such as La Panchas or Taco Queto.

 Since this is a post about seeing Holbox on a budget, I won’t recommend actually taking kitesurfing lessons.
 However, if it is in your budget, then this is the place to learn!
 They learn from the sandbank so you have a place to rest while they instruct.
 My hostel roommate was taking lessons and she said the instructors were lots of fun and very knowledgeable.

 If it’s not in your budget, it’s quite enjoyable to watch the novice kitesurfers and the pros.
 It seemed to be a very positive atmosphere.

-Like any island, prices are a bit higher but Holbox has plenty of budget-friendly options that make this a great place to visit while you’re in Mexico.
-It’s a bit hard to reach making this paradise less crowded with tourists!
+Like any island, prices are a bit higher in Holbox than other parts of Mexico but there are so many budget-friendly options that make this a great place to visit while you’re in Mexico.
+Plus, it’s a bit hard to reach making this paradise less crowded with tourists!
 You’ll feel right at home and completely relaxed in the colorful streets and on the beautiful beaches of Holbox, Mexico.